This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Make simple syrup by heating water and granulated sugar of medium heat until all sugar has dissolved.
-Remove from heat, add pomegranate seeds, and allow to cool completely.
-Run through blender and then strain through fine mesh strainer.
-Discard seed solid and keep the pink syrup.
+• Make simple syrup by heating 1/4 cup water and 1/4 cup granulated sugar on medium heat until all sugar has dissolved.
+Remove from heat, add 1/2 cup pomegranate seeds, and allow to cool completely.

 Nutrition